USS United States (1797): United States vs Macedonian

 Both ships were immediately cleared for action and commenced maneuvers at 0900.
-Captain Carden elected not to risk crossing the bows of United States to rake her, but chose instead to haul closer to the wind on a parallel course with the American vessel.
-For his part, Decatur intended to engage Macedonian from fairly long range, where his 24-pounders (11 kg) would have the advantage over the 18-pounders (8 kg) of the British.
+Carden elected not to risk crossing the bows of United States to rake her, but chose instead to haul closer to the wind on a parallel course with the American vessel.
+For his part, Decatur intended to engage Macedonian from fairly long range, where his 24-pounders (11 kg) would have the advantage over the 18-pounders (8 kg) of Macedonian.

 The actual battle developed according to Decatur's plan.
 United States began the action at 0920 by firing an inaccurate broadside at Macedonian.
-This was answered immediately by the British vessel, bringing down a small spar of United States.
+This was answered immediately by Macedonian, bringing down a small spar of United States.
 Decatur's next broadside destroyed Macedonians mizzen top mast, letting her driver gaff fall and so giving the advantage in maneuver to the American frigate.
 United States next took up position off Macedonians quarter and proceeded to riddle her with shot.
 By noon, Macedonian was a dismasted hulk and was forced to surrender.
 She had suffered 104 casualties against 12 in United States, which emerged from the battle relatively unscathed.

 The two ships lay alongside each other for over two weeks while Macedonian was repaired sufficiently to sail.
 United States and her prize entered New York Harbor on 4 December amid jubilation over the victory.
-Captain Decatur and his crew were received with praise from both Congress and President James Madison.
+Decatur and his crew were received with praise from both Congress and President James Madison.

 Aftermath

 Macedonian was subsequently purchased by the United States Navy, repaired, and placed in service.
 After repairs, United States—accompanied by USS Macedonian and the sloop Hornet—sailed from New York on 24 May 1813.
 A noteworthy event of this mission is documentation of two women among the crew of United States.
-Two sailors onboard United States, a Mr. Marshall and Briton William Goodman (who enlisted under the false name John Allen) were encouraged by Decatur to bring their wives, Mary Marshall and Mary Allen, on the voyage as nurses to care for the wounded if the ship engaged the enemy.
+Two sailors onboard United States, were encouraged by Decatur to bring their wives on the voyage as nurses to care for the wounded.
 They are believed to be the first women to serve aboard a United States warship.
-On 1 June, the three vessels were driven into New London, Connecticut, by a powerful British squadron which included ships of the line, and United States and Macedonian were kept blocked there until the end of the war.
-Both ships were disarmed and their crews and weapons despatched to the squadrons on the Great Lakes Hornet managed to slip through the blockade on 14 November 1814 and escape to sea.
+On 1 June, the three vessels fled into New London, Connecticut after being sighted by a British squadron, which blockaded United States and Macedonian there until the end of the war.
+Both ships were disarmed and their crews and weapons despatched to American squadrons on the Great Lakes.
+Hornet slipped past the blockade on 14 November 1814 and put to sea.
 Decatur was transferred to the frigate President in the spring of 1814, and he took some of the officers and crew of United States with him to his new command.